KemalTanDemirel/KemalTanDemirel/README.md

 - 🌱 I’m currently learning germany and c#
 - 👯 I’m looking to collaborate with other Flutter developer 👩‍💻 and mobile app designers 🎨
 - 🤔 I’m looking for help with Flutter front-end developer
-- ⚡ Fun fact: I love to play games, play chess ♟, play football ⚽
+- ⚡ Fun fact: I love to play computer games, play chess ♟, play football ⚽
 ## ⏲ What we are doing now:
 I'm developing a project for Teknofest 🚀, I am writing on 3 sites 📃.
 I'm a developing an app with my team 👨🏼‍🤝‍👨🏻,I do ethical hacking with my team